 These guidelines also give you precautions you can take while relocating overseas.
 Travelling overseas does not come without surprises, especially if you are travelling for the first time.
 Whatever your plan is when relocating overseas or travelling for business or pleasure, make sure you go through the travel advice for your specific destination.
 The Canadian Government provides travel advice for destinations around the world.
 Furthermore, if you search on the Internet, you will find that there are guidelines available for a variety of regions that give you advice or tips on how to manage the risks you may face, including the legal and health issues you may face in the country you are visiting or relocating to.

 Why you should register your travel

 Before moving to another country, talk to people who have been to the country you are planning to live in about the existing health and medical conditions.
-It will help you familiarise yourself with the current local health issues and standards of medical care and will enable you to make a reasonable decision in case any health issue arises.
+It will help you familiarize yourself with the current local health issues and standards of medical care and will enable you to make a reasonable decision in case any health issue arises.

-- Country policyholder is moving to
+- Country the policyholder is moving to

 - Period of time they intend to stay overseas

 - Nature of their occupation